-THEY WOULD ROCK is the first book I wrote on my travels – which have taken me all over the world: from Colombia to Patagonia, through Uzbekistan, Kyrgyzstan, India, Bhutan, Indonesia… When at home in Hamburg, Germany, I work as a creative coach and author with organizations, teams and individuals in (social) innovation and transition processes.
+THEY WOULD ROCK is the first book I wrote on my travels – which have taken me all over the world: from Colombia to Patagonia, through Uzbekistan, Kyrgyzstan, India, Bhutan, Indonesia… At home and throughout the world, I work as a freelance facilitator, creative coach and author with organizations, teams and individuals in (social) innovation and transition processes.
 More here.

 Frizzi Kurkhaus works as a designer and filmmaker.
 Without knowing that she would design a whole book about my journey, she already sent her creativity with me on this trip by designing a very special page in my travel diary beforehand.

 Many people have supported THEY WOULD ROCK on a voluntary basis.
 Above all: the journalist Julia Camerer, the Iran expert and guidebook author Hartmut Niemann, the manager Rufus Henneken, the photographer Benjamin Nadjib, the designer Hilke Koll, the lawyer Katarina Altrogge, the actress Neda Rahmanian, and the GUDBERG NERGER team.

 ImprintEditor, text & drawings: Helena Henneken * Design: Frizzi Kurkhaus * Copyediting: Julia Camerer, Rufus Henneken, Hartmut Niemann, Inga Wassmuss * Photography: Helena Henneken (Iran), Benjamin Nadjib (presents) * Typesetting: Hilke Koll * Publishing House GUDBERG NERGER GmbH